tLupus1978/ksf_data/README.md

       password: 12012006
     ...
 ```

+## What it does
+A very simple Home Assistant custom component to query the schulportal.hessen.de for Kopernikusschule Freigericht (KSF).
+As the schulportal page changes sometimes, it could be that there are changes required for fetching the data from the page.

+Sadly, the LANIS API (https://github.com/kurwjan/LanisAPI) is not working for the KSF, therefore this component is based on an own implementation.

+See sensor.py - the component fetches the data every 10 minutes from the schulportal page.

 ## Usage in Home Assistant UI
 You can use this to get the data in a good strucutre (markdown card!)